ErwanR123/Kernel-PCA-Exploring-the-Power-of-Nonlinear-Principal-Component-Analysis/README.md

 ## 🖼️ Example Results

 ### Original Data
-The synthetic 3D \textit{S-curve} dataset used for this project:
+The synthetic 3D S-curve dataset used for this project:

 ### Projections with Different Kernels